M-cell27/Wine_Quality_Prediction/README.md

 **Project Structure:**

-- `wineQ.csv/`: This directory contains the dataset used for training the model.
-The dataset should be named `wine_quality.csv`.
+- `wine_quality.csv/`: This directory contains the dataset used for training the model.

 - `wine_quality.ipynb/`: This directory contains Jupyter notebooks used for data exploration, preprocessing, model training, evaluation, and interpretation.
 The notebooks are organized in a step-by-step manner to follow the project's workflow.